cvra/actuator-control-interface/README.md

 * `Setpoint`: This is just the type used when one wants a fixed setpoint.
     Fields:
     - Value of the setpoint
     This is a base class.
-User should rather use `PositionSetpoint`, `SpeedSetpoint, `TorqueSetpoint`.
+User should rather use `PositionSetpoint`, `VelocitySetpoint`, `TorqueSetpoint`.

 * `Trajectory` is used to perform trajectories with an actuator (e.g. Debra's arms).
     Fields: